shr-skopos/mailman/README.md

    - `MAIL_SUBJECT`: the subject of the email.
    - `SERVER_PORT` (optional): the port number for the server.
 If not set, the server will use port 3000.

-6. Start the server using the command: `npm start` or `node server.js`.
+6. Start the server using the command: `npm run start` or `node server.js`.

 7. Open a web browser and go to `http://localhost:3000`.